Skip to main content

 MySQL Slow Start

 MySQL may take longer to initialize on first boot.
-Wait 60 seconds after starting containers before testing:
+Wait up to 120 seconds after starting containers before testing:

 docker compose logs -f mysql